 allows users to quickly scan for information they can use.
 Also, research comparing reading performance using four different white space layouts showed that margins and leading (space between lines) influenced both comprehension and user preference.
 So rephrase and reformat any big blocks of text on your website.

 Bonus round: Consider basic typography

 A subtler element of negative space that is easily overlooked has to do with font style and size.
 Just as margins around blocks of text and the space between lines can make websites easier to read and comprehend, space between letters makes a difference too.
 Of course, you don’t need to go to design school and learn about serifs and calligraphy in order to consider basic elements of typography.
-Here are some simple tips to keep in mind (for additional info, look here):
+Here are some simple tips to keep in mind:

 - Keep the number of different fonts to a minimum.
 Using multiple fonts decreases readability.

 - Make sure your text scales well (to test your site, simply zoom in and out on your browser).

 - Consider the weight of the fonts you use.
 A font’s weight is how thick it is.
 Change weight to highlight important ideas like headlines.

 Now that we’ve established that when it comes to getting website users to focus and remember, negative space is nearly as important as content, so what?
 What’s the bottom line?
 Well, just think about what your website does for your business.
 Your website presents your brand to the world, controls your company’s public image, and wins over more customers (even while you’re asleep).
 In other words, websites are all about creating the right perception for your audience.

 Here’s the bottom line: Create the perception of luxury, comfort, and value and you’ll be able to charge for luxury, comfort, and value (and if you don’t believe me, just consider the most recent earnings report showing Tiffany & Co’s stock grew 92% over the past year!).